At What Age Do Australian Shepherds Calm Down? (Explained!)

 Aussies need both mental and physical simulations.
 They need to run, explore, play, and work.
 Australian Shepherds thrive when outside.
 Daily activities are a must when it comes to this dog.

 Suppose you do not have the time to exercise your Aussie properly.
-In that case, chances of the dog calming down will significantly decrease.
+In that case, the chances of the dog calming down will significantly decrease.
 That energy has to be funneled in a proper direction.

 Otherwise, your Aussie Shepherd will misbehave.